A new Illinois law makes it tougher to ignore those routine traffic tickets.

 As of January 1, 2015, however, you will no longer be able to roll the dice.
 Under the new law (625 ILCS 5/6-308), if you fail to appear at your court date, the clerk will send you notice of a new court date.
-If you still don’t show, the court will issue an order that you failed to appear unless you should good reason why you couldn’t attend.
+If you still don’t show, the court will issue an order that you failed to appear unless you show good reason why you couldn’t attend.

 And this is the real bite: The court will tell the Secretary of State that you failed to appear.
 As a result, your driver’s license will be immediately suspended until you clear up your traffic violation.